Iva Davies: 1980s

-In 1983, Davies with Icehouse went on a European tour with David Bowie.
+In 1983, Davies and Icehouse went on a European tour with David Bowie.

+In 1984, Davies was invited to Japan to write the lyrics and sing vocals for the track "Walking To The Beat" by Yukihiro Takahashi, for the album Wild & Moody.
+The following year "Walking To The Beat" was released as a single in Australia, New Zealand and the Netherlands.
+In 1985 Davies briefly joined Takahashi's touring band in Japan for the "Wild & Moody" tour, where he met Steve Jansen.

 In 1985, Davies and fellow Icehouse member Bob Kretschmer worked on the ballet Boxes with the Sydney Dance Company.
 In addition to scoring the ballet, they also co-wrote the script with Graeme Murphy.
 Boxes opened at the Sydney Opera House in December, and Davies performed in an acting/singing/dancing role to sold-out crowds for three weeks straight.
 1985 also saw Davies win an APRA Music Award for Most Performed Australasian Music for Film for Razorback.
 Davies was an early adopter of the Fairlight which he used to compose the music of the film.
 His score has been described as "pioneering" and "an important contribution to Australian film scoring".

 In 1988, Davies and co-collaborator John Oates won an APRA Music Award for the Icehouse song "Electric Blue" (from the Man of Colours album) in the Most Performed Australasian Popular Work category.
 On 25 January 1988, Icehouse performed "Electric Blue" at the Royal Command, New South Wales Bicentennial Concert in front of the Prince and Princess of Wales at the Sydney Entertainment Centre.

 1990s

 In the early 1990s, the Sydney Dance Company worked on creating a work which became the ballet Berlin.
-As well as recording the score to the ballet, Davies performed these songs live with Icehouse at each show.
-He was an intrinsic part of the ballet, in a role similar to the one he played in Boxes.
-He was successful in creating a translation from the dancers to the audience.
+As well as recording the score to the ballet, Davies performed live with Icehouse at each show.
 Berlin was an instant success and ran for two seasons.

 2000s

 In 2003, Davies travelled to Los Angeles to record the soundtrack to the Peter Weir film Master and Commander: The Far Side of the World with Christopher Gordon and Richard Tognetti.
 Together, they won the 2004 APRA/AGSC Screen Music Award in the Best Soundtrack Album category.

-In 2005, Davies scored the mini-series The Incredible Journey of Mary Bryant.
+In 2005, Davies scored the miniseries The Incredible Journey of Mary Bryant.
 On 6 November 2006, he won the 2006 APRA/AGSC Screen Music Award in the Best Music for a Mini-Series or Telemovie category.
-From 15 June 2008, Davies was a judge on Seven Network TV series Battle of the Choirs; his band Icehouse performed "Great Southern Land" on the grand final show won by University of Newcastle Chamber Choir.
+From 15 June 2008, Davies was a judge on Seven Network TV series Battle of the Choirs; his band Icehouse performed "Great Southern Land" on the grand final show won by the University of Newcastle Chamber Choir.

 Personal life

-Davies currently lives in Whale Beach, New South Wales.
-He married Tonia Kelly in 1990, then principal dancer at the Sydney Dance Company, but divorced in 2010.
-From the marriage he has two children, Brynn (born 1993) and Evan (born 1996).
+Davies lives in Whale Beach, New South Wales.
+He married Tonia Kelly in 1990; at the time, Kelly was the principal dancer at the Sydney Dance Company.
+The couple divorced in 2010.
+From his marriage to Kelly, he has two children, Brynn (born 1993) and Evan (born 1996).